-Figure 3: Datasets and Results in Polar. (a) Images of the curves used to train and test the DNNs.
-Each row correspond to a different dataset.
-Intra-dataset evaluation using (b) per pixel accuracy and (c) per image accuracy.
-Evaluation using the testing set of each Polar datasets for (d) Dilated and (e) 2-LSTM networks.
+Figure 2: Datasets and Results in Polar. (a) Images of the curves used to train and test the DNNs.
+Each row correspond to a different dataset. (b) and (c) Intra-dataset evaluation using per pixel accuracy and per image accuracy, respectively. (d) and (e) Evaluation using the testing set of each Polar datasets for Dilated and 2-LSTM networks, respectively.